nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 All entry points are batch operations which allow to query or transfer multiple token types atomically.
-If the underlying contract implementation supports only a single token type, the batch will always contain a single entry and token id would be fixed `Single unit` value.
+If the underlying contract implementation supports only a single token type, the batch may contain single or multiple entries where token id will always be fixed `Single unit` value.

 Token contract MUST implement the following entry points (notation is given in [cameLIGO language](https://ligolang.org)):